 This recipe is even more delicious, a baked apple recipe that I'm sure would make anyone feel better.
 It is a warming, seasonal, delicious recipe.

 Every autumn we go out to pick cooking apples and store them away in our shed ready to use during the winter.
 They are plentiful where we live, they line the lanes alongside the blackberries, and nobody seems to want them, so we often have more than we can cope with!

 We love to cook all sorts of delicious apple recipes and this one is definitely one of my favorites.
 It's very quick and easy to make too.

-You do need quite large apples but smaller ones will work but you may need to serve up two each, because they are so delicious!
+You do need quite large apples but smaller ones will work if you serve up two each, because they are so delicious!

 It is a very old English recipe that dates back to the 15th century, when they used this sticky sweet mixture to fill pies.
 Back in Tudor days pies were baked as a way of preserving meat, and the mincemeat was added to help this process.

-They would wrap the meat in the pastry and bake it, just as we do toady, unlike us, they threw the pastry away because it was not edible.
+They would wrap the meat in the pastry and bake it, just as we do today, unlike us, they threw the pastry away because it was not edible.